osrf/gazebo-doc-index/_categories/models_import.md

         desc: 'The gazebo model database description.'
         star: true

-      - title: 'Nested models in gazebo: using SDFormat'
+      - title: 'Nested models in Gazebo: using SDFormat'
         url: 'http://gazebosim.org/tutorials?tut=nested_model&cat=build_robot'
         desc: 'How to compose a model in sdformat composed by different models.'
         star: false